-Data / parameter: Pipeline Pressure Data unit: mbar Description: Pressure of the natural gas in the pipeline system must be monitored to ensure pressures remain below 50mbar.
-Source of data: Project developer Measurement Pressure transducer with electronic output connected to a data acquisition unit procedures (if any): generating an electronic spreadsheet or chart including pressure as a function of time Monitoring frequency: Continuous monitoring QA/QC procedures: Monitored data shall be archived for two years following the end of the crediting period.
+Data / parameter: Pipeline Pressure Data unit: mbar or bar Description: Pressure of the natural gas in the pipeline system must be monitored to ensure pressures remain, for cast iron pipes, below 50mbar, or for steel pipes without cathodic protection, within the stated pressure range.
+Source of data: Project developer Measurement Pressure transducer with electronic output connected to a data acquisition procedures (if any): unit generating an electronic spreadsheet or chart including pressure as a function of time.
+Monitoring frequency: Continuous monitoring QA/QC procedures: Monitored data shall be archived for two years following the end of the crediting period.
 Weekly calibration for zero and span to be conducted according to international Standards.
 Any comment: CERs may not be issued for the period in which pressure exceeds 50mbar.